 Words have the power to persuade, convince, and manipulate.
 During every election in the United States, we see this same trick used – words twisted, truths half-given and half-hidden.
-Numerous individuals come on the radio and television, print their opinion in the newspaper, on the internet, and social media, trying to convince us, using words, that they (or the person they are supporting) are the best candidate to represent and serve us for the next several years.
+Numerous individuals come on the radio and television, print their opinions in the newspaper, on the internet, and on social media, trying to convince us, using words, that they (or the person they are supporting) are the best candidate to represent and serve us for the next several years.
 And, after every election, we come to the shocking revelation that those carefully crafted words that were used to persuade us to elect them, were only half-truths, if not outright lies.

 Words have power!
 Words have the power to create!
 Words have the power to deceive and manipulate!

 For more information regarding how your financial support can help, please click here.